subhika-7/gmail-ai-bot/README.md

 ├── requirements.txt # Python dependencies
 ├── venv/ # Virtual environment folder
 └── README.md # Project documentation
 ---

+## 🧪 Common Issues

+- **ModuleNotFoundError:** Activate the virtual environment and ensure all dependencies are installed.
+- **Access Blocked (403):** Add your Gmail account as a test user in Google Cloud Console.
+- **Timeout / Network Errors:** Ensure a stable internet connection.
+- **Token Errors:** Delete `token.json` and re-run the bot to regenerate it if authentication fails.

+---

-##🌱 Future Enhancements
+## 🌱 Future Enhancements

-Tone customization for replies (formal, casual, urgent).
+- Customizable reply tone (formal, casual, urgent).

-Attachment handling in emails.
+- Handle attachments in emails automatically.

-Multi-account support.
+- Multi-account support.

-Dashboard for monitoring bot activity.
+- Web dashboard for monitoring bot activity and logs.

+---